 <ESMA_QUESTION_GBMR_4>

-TYPE YOUR TEXT HERE
+Yes, we agree.
+No further comments.

 <ESMA_QUESTION_GBMR_4>

 : Do you think the proposal to include in the guidelines a requirement for publishing or making available to the public “a description of specific events that may give rise to an internal review including any mechanism used by the administrator to determine whether the methodology is traceable and verifiable” is appropriate for administrator of non-significant benchmarks?